 Music at NC State

-Learn about all of our music courses, events, and performance opportunities.
+Explore all of our music courses, events, and performance opportunities.

 Any student can make music at NC State regardless of their major.
 Undergraduate and graduate students pursuing degrees in various fields bring their unique perspectives and backgrounds as they develop both artistically and intellectually.